Miami Condo Market 2025: Why Pre-Construction & Branded Residences Still Shine

 Is the Miami condo market slowing down?

 Yes.
-Resale condos, even in prime areas like Edgewater, are struggling around $1,000 per square foot.
+Resale condos—even in prime areas like Edgewater—are hovering around $1,000 per square foot and moving slowly, reflecting softer demand.

 Are Miami pre-construction condos still a good investment?